ucsdds3/streamlit-demo/README.md

 fare = st.number_input('Fare')
 embarked  = st.radio('Embarked', ['C', 'Q', 'S'])
 ```
+4. Deploy using the `Deploy` button at the top right.

 ## License
 This project is licensed under the MIT License.
 See `LICENSE` for more information.